 Repairing eroding and cracked mortar joints is called pointing, repointing or tuckpointing.
 We’ll show you the proper tools and techniques to repair and restore cracked and worn-away mortar joints to make them solid, durable and good looking.
 To keep them that way for the long run, you have to stop water from getting into your bricks and foundation.

 Repointing brick is slow, painstaking work that requires few special skills but a lot of patience.
 Using the steps we show in Photos 1 – 8, you can expect to repoint about 20 sq. ft. of brickwork a day.
-However, if you rush and do careless work on a highly visible area, the results will stick out like graffiti.
+However, if you rush and do careless work on a highly visible area, the repointing brick work will stick out like graffiti.
 Brick is durable; bad results will bother you for a long time!
-If you don't have pointing experience, consider hiring a pro for:
+If you don’t have repointing brick experience, consider hiring a pro for:

 - Larger-scale pointing jobs, such as a whole wall that needs repair.